Teahouse Treks

 Day 12: Trek from Samdo to Dharamsala / Larkya Phedi

-After breakfast, you will trek from Samdo toward Dharamsala, also known as Larkya Phedi.
-The trail gradually climbs through open alpine terrain, river crossings, rocky landscapes, and wide mountain scenery.
+After breakfast, you’ll trek from Samdo toward Dharamsala, also known as Larkya Phedi, climbing gradually through open alpine terrain, river crossings, rocky landscapes, and wide mountain views.

 • Altitude: Dharamsala / Larkya Phedi – approx. 4,460m / 14,633ft